 The Trigger Versus “Really?!!”

-Let’s say that my lovely my wife and I are attending a fashionable fundraising event.
+Let’s say that my lovely wife and I are attending a fashionable fundraising event.
 I notice a beautiful woman in a slinky, red sequined gown and she appears to be looking directly at me.
-As a former sex addict, I could go into being triggered, start imagining that she’s interested, or what she looks like without that red slinky gown.
+Having been a former addict and going through sex addiction recovery, I could go into being triggered, start imagining that she’s interested, or what she looks like without that red slinky gown.
 But I don’t go there.
 Instead, I say to myself, “Really?!”
 I’m a grown man who is married.
 Do I really want to go there?
 Do I really want to give in to the trigger?
 Am I really that weak?

-This intervention comes from what I call “essence,” or the true nature of who I am and who you are beyond being a person in recovery from sexually compulsive behavior.
+This intervention comes from what I call “essence,” or the true nature of who I am and who you are beyond being a person in sex addiction recovery.
 Simply put, you have an identity, a belief that this is who you are, how you are, how you act, and so on.
 But that is a construct of your mind, your thoughts, and your stories.
 You are more than that.
 You have an essence or essential nature of who you are.
 (For more on essence, read my blog article entitled “Adam’s Essence: Dialoging with Your Essential Nature” That essence is where “Really?!” comes from and that’s what you can use as an intervention when you’re triggered.

 You say “Really?!” to yourself, or say it aloud, or laugh, or take it seriously, and just let it land.
 Really?! means “Are you kidding me?”
 I’m more than an automaton who needs to automatically, mindlessly respond to the trigger, the sound of high heels, the smell of certain perfume, the visual of a woman in a red dress.
 Really?!